savoirtech/black-box-system-test-dmp/README.md

 ## Author’s Notes

-- Initially, the plan was to include 1 external system dependency - such as a DB or JMS solution - but due to the length of the article, it was removed.
+- Initially, the plan was to include 1 external system dependency - such as a DB or JMS system - but due to the length of the article, it was removed.

 - JAX-RS was used in this example